ScottishPvP/WrathPvP-Factions-Meeting-Notes/README.md

      :- today 09/10/2015 there was an instance when the server started doing that 3 bars thing and everyone was saying lag ;D the word u love.
   :- BenKeeble was saying there was a issue with DropZone’s Not working right a few days ago(08/10/2015 Date this was Writing
      at) But I asked about it and he said its been fine now.
 Not sure if u already knew about it or not.                 https://gyazo.com/011ba6c82d43c58ce7117af6a5a3cf6a

      :- The Issues was this in his words https://gyazo.com/a63ce98817ab5e15c03d66b51817ba59

-  :-
+  :- I think for the Reset we should get a Date set up the now to aim and try reach so we have something to work towards and      a deadline. that way we have to work that bit harder in order to get it out and ready.